 Not to worry if you’re a beginner.
 You can have matches with other beginners, and as you get better timings make your way up the tiers - all the way to Expert, which you’ll unlock when you can solve the cube in under 30 seconds.
 There are also events, like the Red Bull Rubik's Cube World Cup 2020, that allow you to connect and participate in live competitions with other players.

 In sum, the GoCube does okay (maybe even fairly well, if you’re generous).
 Though imperfect, it’s one of a limited selection of Smart Cubes that are being sold on the market at the moment, and tries hard to engage the budding cuber.
 It’s also a one-stop shop for many features which you would otherwise need to go through some lengths to find (other ways to track statistics, online competitions, etc).
 I find it hard to justify the S$125 price tag though, especially considering the technical hiccups and the aforementioned lack of depth to the minigames, which I believe the GoCube takes to be a significant feature.
 That said, it’s certainly a good speed cube, in my experience turning really well (people have achieved very fast solve timings on it).
-If you’re certain you’ll like cubing, it may be worth the price, especially if these issues are fixed through an app update.
+If you’re certain you’ll like cubing, it may be worth the price or you know someone who does, it’s definitely a buy to consider, especially if these issues are fixed through an app update.

 I don’t actually know where to put this (extra notes it is).
 Rather amusingly, while trying to find out more about cubing, for the sake of writing this (hopefully useful) review, I learnt a decent amount about the speedcubing community!
 Even if you decide you don’t want to buy the GoCube, I’d recommend you find out more, it’s really interesting- there’s the Netflix documentary The Speed Cubers, the various speed cubes and their mechanisms (some of them use magnets!), or a list of different algorithms to solve the Cube depending on its state, in this link, to orient the last layer, to other interesting methods like solving the cube blindfolded, and the experience of learning how to do so.